 Teen drivers are the one age group that is most likely to be involved in a car accident.
 They are three times more likely to be in a fatal accident than adult drivers.
 More than 2,600 teens died in auto accidents in 2011 and about 290,000 were injured.

 If you or your teen driver is injured in an auto accident caused by a negligent driver, turn to the Knoxville auto accident attorneys you can trust at Greg Coleman Law.
-We are dedicated to getting justice for you.
+Our injury lawyers are dedicated to getting justice for you.

 Call (865) 247-0080 to speak with a representative today.